Sunday, 10 December 2017

 CopyrightCharleyJai_

 Eye contact is more important today than ever before.
 People are a lot better at reading one another nowadays and that starts with the locking of eyes during a chat.
 I mean, don't burn a hole in their pupils but, make sure you show them that you are keen to talk by paying attention with your eyes.
-Failure to do could have them lose interest and cut the convo short!
+Failure to do so could have them lose interest and cut the convo short!

 Your phone is your note pad - record all vital information in a draft email and send it to yourself (so, should your phone crash, you don't lose the notes you've made) and immediately (after leaving the event) follow those you connect with on social media so, you can start building a 'relationship' through content interaction.

 However, do not be glued your phone and, if possible, don't keep it in your hand the entire time.
-You want to appear ready to mingle and will also need your hands free to greet with a handshake, take a drink (or nibbles) that may be on offer etc.
+You want to appear ready to mingle and will also need your hands free to greet with a handshake, take a drink (or nibbles) that may be on offer, etc.

 Make sure you carry chargers for any devices you use regularly that you plan to take with you to whichever events you choose to attend (just in case).